Ernest Louis, Grand Duke of Hesse: Legacy

-His former sister-in-law, Marie of Romania, described Grand Duke Ernest in her memoirs:Ernie could be the gayest of companions, he was in fact full of almost feverish life.
+His former sister-in-law, Marie of Romania, described Ernest Louis in her memoirs:Ernie could be the gayest of companions, he was in fact full of almost feverish life.
 There was something effervescent about him, rather restless even; he was highly strung and had the artistic temperament developed to the highest degree.
 He enjoyed everything and could also be a clever inventor of varied amusements.[...]
 Ernie enjoyed himself as much as we did and, his vitality being infectious, he did Nando a lot of good.
 In his youth my husband had not the faculty of real enjoyment; he was too anxious and this gave him a somewhat protesting attitude that we did our best to overrule.
 The truth was he was too much in awe of Uncle; the fear of his “vetoes” was always with him, so he could never “let himself go” to complete enjoyment.
 Ernie, however, often helped him to overcome his inborn diffidence; the young brother-in-law, so to say, conquered Nando’s doubts with his much greater self-assurance.Felix Yusupov also described him in his memoirs: I knew the Grand Duke of Hesse very well, for he had often stayed with us at Arkhangelskoye.
 He was a very good-looking fellow, gay and attractive.
 He had a passionate love of beauty and boundless imagination.
 Having taken it into his head one day that his white pigeons were not in keeping with the old stones of his palace, he had their feathers dyed skye blue.
 His marriage was not a happy one.

 Honours

-He received the following orders and decorations:
+Ernest Louis received the following orders and decorations: